xigxog/kubefox/docs/quickstart.md

 Fox operates against the current commit of the Git repo when deploying components.
 That means before deploying you need to commit the changes to record them.
-Then you can update the `main` deployment and test.
-Take note of the hash generated by the commit, in the example output below it is `780e2db`.
-The commit hashes are used to version the components as can be seen in the container OCI image tags.
+You can then re-deploy the `main` deployment and test.
+Take note of the commit hash, in the example output below it is `780e2db`.
+Commit hashes are used to version components.

 ```{ .shell .copy }
 git add . && \